← Back to Articles

 • History of eating disorders (can trigger restriction patterns)

-• Pregnant or breastfeeding (need consistent nutrition for development)
+• Pregnant or breastfeeding (need consistent nutrition)

 • Underweight or malnourished